starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/collections.md

 import { reactive } from "@starbeam/collections";
 ```

 Use the named `reactive` import.
-It exposes helpers for the JavaScript shapes you
+It exposes helpers for ordinary objects and
-already use:
+built-in collection types:

 | Helper                     | Use for                                       |
 | -------------------------- | --------------------------------------------- |